 http://universities.hipolabs.com/search?.
 This URL is truncated from the host's documented example how to search its public API.

-Notice which element in each JSON object within the Endpoint response contains the name of the university.
+Notice which element in each JSON object within the API endpoint response contains the name of the university.
 Look at the first JSON object that is the list of universities:

 "country": "United States",

 "name": "Marywood University",

 name element contains the name of each university in this JSON object.
-Make note of the element's name that contains relevant data from a data source, as the ProcessMaker asset requires this element name when configuring which data that asset requires from the ProcessMaker Data Connector's Endpoint response.
+Make note of the element's name that contains relevant data from a data source, as the ProcessMaker asset requires this element name when configuring which data that asset requires from the ProcessMaker Data Connector's Resource response.
 In this example, the ProcessMaker Screen containing the Select List control is the ProcessMaker asset.

-Click Close to close the Test screen, and then click Save to save the Endpoint.
+Click Save to save the Resource.
 The ProcessMaker Data Connector is configured for this example.

 Follow these steps to configure the Select List control as described in this example: